SERG-Delft/delftswa/2020/assignment.md

         Once you have downloaded the ZIP file, you can find your essay within the directory corresponding to your project.

-        _Note:_ Your MR needs to merged (into master) before it becomes available here.
+        _Note:_ Your MR needs to be merged (into master) before it becomes available here.

     *   **Generate PDF manually**